Adityapfm99/live-streaming/README.md

         Registration: Users fill out a registration form.
 The data is sent to the backend via a POST request to the /api/register/ endpoint.
 Upon successful registration, users are redirected to the login page.
         Login: Users provide their credentials.
 These are validated against the database, and if valid, an access token is issued, which is stored in the local storage.
         Logout: remove token and back to login page.
-    2. Stream Management & OBS Studio
+    2. Stream Management and OBS Studio
         Create Stream: Users click the "Create Stream" button, which triggers a POST request to the backend api/streams/create/  The backend creates a new stream record and returns the stream ID and other details.
         OBS Studio : After created stream, stream id will showing in message, and stream id must be register in OBS as a stream key, also server OBS is rtmp://127.0.0.1/live.
         Start Stream: When users click "Start Stream", a POST request is sent to /api/streams/{stream_id}/start/, which starts the stream session.